RustFestEU/zurich.rustfest.eu/accessibility.md

 <section markdown="1">

-* Toilets at the venue are gendered.
-(We are sad about this.)
 * The venue is wheelchair accessible, the toilet too!
-* There will be a a quiet room on Sunday, wheelchair accessible.
+* There will be a a quiet room on Saturday, wheelchair accessible.
 * Please do not wear scents.

 </section>